Click here to download our Aviation Brochure.

 General aviation, including small private, commercial and corporate flights, account for almost half of overall flight hours in the United States.
 The variety of aircraft type and particular operational demands make this an immensely complex area of aviation litigation.

 Small planes and corporate or chartered jets harbor hazards that are particular to their unique flight profile, operating procedure and aircraft type.
 According to statistics complied by the National Transportation Safety Board (NTSB), the governmental department tasked with investigating airplane crashes, flights in the general aviation category have a higher percentage of fatal accidents per 100,000 flight hours.
-Fatal accidents per 100,000 flight hours in general aviation average to 1.45 over the last 20 years as compared to an average of .017 when using the same computation for U.S. commercial air carriers.
+Fatal aviation accidents and incidents per 100,000 flight hours in general aviation average to 1.45 over the last 20 years as compared to an average of .017 when using the same computation for U.S. commercial air carriers.

 The characteristics specific to small planes require crash investigators to call on a different set of skills to evaluate the causal factors in the crash.
 Moreover, these same characteristics may necessitate small plane crash attorneys to alter their tack from the strategy they would employ in a mass commercial plane crash.
 What remains the same, across all plane crash cases, is that the law firm representing the victims possesses the resources and experience to thoroughly investigate all potential causes of the accident on behalf of its clients.